deniseliberton/landmark_merging_perl/README.md

 These are Perl scripts for merging landmark coordinate files acquired from MeshLab, Landmark Editor, or Avizo for geometric morphometric or euclidean distance analysis.

-Input: Folder of multiple XYZ coordinate files.
+Input: Folder of multiple XYZ coordinate files, with each file belonging to a unique specimen or trial.

 Output: Single text file with each specimen on a single row.